Guri Alfi: Career

-In 2010, he began regularly participating in the satire show “The State of the Nation” on the Reshet franchise on Channel 2, alongside Lior Schleien, Orna Banai and Einav Galili.
-Alfi participated in the show for 8 seasons that aired on Channel 2 as well as the first season in 2015 that aired on Channel 10 under the name “Nation’s Back”.
+In 2010, he began regularly participating in the satire show Gav Ha'Uma on the Reshet franchise on Channel 2, alongside Lior Schleien, Orna Banai and Einav Galili.
+Alfi participated in the show for 8 seasons that aired on Channel 2 as well as the first season in 2015 that aired on Channel 10 under the name Nation’s Back.

-In 2010, he directed the documentary film “It’s the Same Love” for the DVD release of the film “Cables”, in which he brought together for a joint interview the film's stars and creators Arik Einstein, Moni Moshonov and Tzvi Shissel.
+In 2010, he directed the documentary film It’s the Same Love for the DVD release of the film Cables, in which he brought together for a joint interview the film's stars and creators Arik Einstein, Moni Moshonov and Tzvi Shissel.
 The documentary was included as a DVD bonus feature and also aired as part of Keshet's Channel 2 broadcasts.

-That October, the film “The Human Resources Manager” was released, in which Alfi played his first dramatic film role.
+That October, the film The Human Resources Manager was released, in which Alfi played his first dramatic film role.
 The film won Best Film at the Ophir Award and Alfi was nominated for Best Supporting Actor for his role.

-In 2015, Alfi launched his own late night show, “HaYom BaLaila” (The Day at Night).
+In 2015, Alfi launched his own late night show, HaYom BaLaila (The Day at Night).
 In 2019, he co-starred in Echo, a suspenseful drama about infidelity.

+In 2020, Alfi starred in the Israeli TV series that was later sold to Netflix, Black Space.
+Alfi plays the police officer Rami Davidi.
+Alfi returned to his role as Davidi for the show's second season which aired in 2024.

-In 2021, Alfi hosted a docuseries called "The New Jew" about understanding the attitudes of American Jews.
+In 2021, Alfi hosted a docuseries called The New Jew about understanding the attitudes of American Jews.
 He interviewed Angela Buchdahl, Bari Weiss, Tehran Von Ghasri, Rachel Freier, Jews of color, and Jews by choice.
-Also in 2021, he played a slick, arrogant matchmaker in the series "Shababnikim", which was described as "Entourage with black hats".
+Also in 2021, he played a slick, arrogant matchmaker in the series Shababnikim, which was described as "Entourage with black hats".

-Alfi's 2025 docuseries "The New Jew: Days of War" features interviews with hostage families, activists, and students in the United States in the aftermath of the October 7 attacks.
+Alfi's 2025 docuseries The New Jew: Days of War features interviews with hostage families, activists, and students in the United States in the aftermath of the October 7 attacks.
 Most interviews are in English, including with Shabbos Kestenbaum and the parents of Omer Neutra and Rose Lubin.

 Personal life

-Alfi is married to Hila Aharon (whose family name he added to his own) and father of four daughters, the oldest of whom is the actress Emma Alfi.
+Alfi is married to Hila Aharon (whose family name he added to his own) and is a father of four daughters, the oldest of whom is the actress Emma Alfi.

+Since the birth of his eldest daughter in 2003, Alfi has declined professional work on Shabbat and reserved the day for his family, although he has said that he does not observe all Shabbat restrictions.